The next time you remodel your bathroom, if at all possible, put your bath under a window.

 Get a Ceiling Fan

 Be sure that your bathroom also has a ceiling ventilator that is adequate for the space.
 You’ll need to purchase according to the cubic footage of your bathroom.
-This is a great bathroom fan because it’s energy-efficient, really quiet, and you can get it with a humidity sensor.
 (Be sure to order the right size for your bathroom.)

 Crack the window and turn on the ventilator for 10 minutes after bathing, or until the area is dehumidified.